Following and Notifications

 RSVP visibility

-- Friends only: only your friends on KaraokeCrowd can see it
+• Friends only: only your friends on KaraokeCrowd can see your RSVP

 Here is the important one.
-If you have RSVP'd to an event and it gets cancelled before it starts, you get an immediate email.
+If you have RSVP'd to an event and someone reports it isn't happening before it starts, you get an immediate email.
 Not the next digest.
 Right away.

 This is the main reason to RSVP.
-You will never accidentally show up to a cancelled karaoke night again.
+You will never accidentally show up to a karaoke night that isn't on again.

 Friends